patrickattie1/VR-GalerieMonnin-GalleriesOnly/README.md

 Inside the gallery, the user can see
 - Videos applied as textures on virtual movie screens
 - Avatars integrated into the virtual gallery.
+- Development in progress: network several visitors and allow them to go to a (virtual) conference room to attend real time events

 This VR application was designed using Unity 2019.2.9f1.